Children's Museum of Bogotá: Programs and attractions

 In the outer gardens of the museum, a real Boeing 720 aircraft (without actual function, fuel, electricity or engines) was present to teach children the basics of aeronautics.
 The airliner was donated by Avianca (the biggest airline in Colombia) in the mid-1980s.

 The museum also featured a room with a small representation of a city's roads to teach children traffic signs and behavior while driving or walking on the streets.

 Closure

-The Museum was returned to the city in November of 2017; it was in poor condition after decades of use and did not conform to modern building standards.
+The Museum was returned to the city in November 2017; it was in poor condition after decades of use and did not conform to modern building standards.
 It was decided that a new attraction for children would replace the old Museum.
 In 2018, it became a park for children.
 Its main attractions are now bouncing houses, bicycle rides, and races for kids.